 It’s the technology age and social media has proven even further that the world is indeed a global village.
-Online friends have turned best friends and influencers are the new ‘local‘ celebrities.
+Online friends have turned into best friends and influencers are the new ‘local‘ celebrities.
 While some argue that social media is the best thing to happen to our generation (and humanity in general), others beg to differ. social media detox.

-With the recent occurrences around the world (the coronavirus included), many have turned to social media to stay abreast of situations.
-But being up-to-date has gradually crossed the line from caution to paranoia as events unfold.
+In light of the recent occurrences around the world (the coronavirus included), many have turned to social media for breaking news and important information, but being up-to-date has gradually crossed the line from caution to paranoia as events unfold.

-What is detoxification?
+What is social media detox?

 Detoxification is the removal of impurities from a living person.
 This is necessary to keep the body healthy as toxins build up regularly.

+#1.
 It encourages direct human relationship

+#2.
 You remain rational

+#3.
 You are more productive

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_

-A fashion lover with a voracious appetite for art and travel.
-As one who's passionate about the advancement of the woman, creating content that inspire smart style and living, and positive lifestyle changes is a duty I take seriously.
+A creative writer with a voracious appetite for fashion, beauty, lifestyle and culture.
+As one who's passionate about the advancement of the woman, creating content that inspire smart style and living, and positive lifestyle changes is a calling I take seriously.
 At Style Rave, we aim to inspire our readers by providing engaging content to not just entertain but to inform and empower you as you ASPIRE to become more stylish, live smarter and be healthier.
 Follow us on Instagram @StyleRave_ ♥